Seyit Ahmet Demirci

-Seyit Ahmet Demirci is a Turkish serial killer, who is dubbed "Mobilyacı katili" ("the Furniture dealers' Killer") in the media.
+Seyit Ahmet Demirci (born 10 November 1970) is a Turkish serial killer, who is dubbed "Mobilyacı katili" ("The Furniture Dealers' Killer") in the media.
 He was convicted of killing three different furniture dealers.

-Seyit Ahmet Demirci grew up in Fatsa, Samsun Province, northern Turkey.
+Seyit Ahmet Demirci grew up in Fatsa, Ordu Province, northern Turkey.

-As a child he worked in a furniture shop.
-He claimed that at his age of 11 the elderly shop owner had sexually abused him in the basement of the shop.
+As a child, he worked in a furniture shop.
+He claimed that at the age of 11, the elderly shop owner had sexually abused him in the basement of the shop.
 He also claimed to have witnessed the molestation of a co-worker by the same employer in the shop basement.

-He moved to Istanbul and developed hatred towards furniture dealers, particularly to those who said they have some other furniture in the basement.
+He moved to Istanbul and developed hatred towards furniture dealers, particularly those who said they had some other furniture in the basement.
 He committed his first murder shooting Ali Osman Beldek in the neck at the Turgut Reis neighborhood of Esenler, Istanbul on 5 May 1998.
-Then, he shot Mehmet Kayatuzu dead in Bağcılar, Istanbul on 4 June 1998, and two days later killed Celal Pınargöz also in Esenler.
+Then, he shot Mehmet Kayatuzu dead in Bağcılar, Istanbul on 4 June 1998, and two days later killed Celal Pınargöz, also in Esenler.
 All three victims were selected randomly and unknown to him.
 His modus operandi was to shoot them with a single bullet in the neck in their shop's basement.
-He was dubbed by the media as "Mobilyacı katili" ("the Furniture dealers' Killer").
+He was dubbed by the media as "Mobilyacı katili" ("The Furniture Dealers' Killer").